 - Go for a walk.
 Physical activity can release a chemical in your body that improves your mood and relieves stress.
 Walking for 30 minutes a day can be a healthy distraction, burn extra calories and help your heart.

 - Try to relax.
 Stress can make your muscles tense.
 Relax them by stretching, deep breathing, doing yoga, getting a message or even closing your eyes and visualizing yourself in a peaceful place.

 - Call a friend.
 Talking through your highs and lows with family, friends or even a support group can give you comfort and positive reinforcement.

 - Cut back on caffeine.
-Caffeine is a stimulant that will increase your heart rate and your anxiety.
-When you’re trying to decrease your stress, caffeine makes you tense, keeps you up at night and may even cause you to want to smoke.
+Caffeine is a stimulant that can increase your heart rate and your anxiety.
+When you’re trying to manage your stress, caffeine can make you tense, keep you up at night and may even cause you to want to smoke.

 - Take care of your body.
-Drink lots of water, eat healthy and get extra sleep.
+Drink lots of water, eat healthy and get enough sleep.
 You’ll feel more energized and ready to handle stress.

 - Provide a way to meet people or hang out with a group?

 - Give you something to do with your hands or other physical habits?

 - Serve as a companion to coffee or alcohol or seem like the thing to do after a meal?